-In a recently decided First Tier Tribunal case, P N Bewley Ltd escaped the higher rates of stamp duty land tax (SDLT) on the purchase of a dilapidated bungalow which it bought for demolition and redevelopment.
+In a First Tier Tribunal case decided in January 2019, P N Bewley Ltd escaped the higher rates of stamp duty land tax (SDLT) on the purchase of a dilapidated bungalow which it bought for demolition and redevelopment.
 This was on the basis that on the date of completion the building was not “suitable for use as a single dwelling”.
 The central heating system had been removed, some floorboards were missing and the presence of asbestos made a refurbishment unviable.
+HMRC have not appealed the decision.

 A survey on behalf of a lender on 16 November 2016 said that there was a “derelict bungalow to be demolished” on the site.
 It recorded that water, drainage, electricity and gas were connected.
 A demolition survey of 13 December 2016 for the buyer found the asbestos-containing materials were in good condition but with a recommendation for urgent removal.
 The survey noted that the heating system had been removed.